-iv.ensuring critical repairs and maintenance were completed.
+iv.ensuring repairs and maintenance are completed.

-- corresponding with Halifax Regional Municipality regarding the scaffolding erected at 5212 Sackville Street, Halifax, Nova Scotia, which is commonly known as the Tramway Building. - with the support of the affected Lenders, engaging Royal LePage Atlantic to list the residential property located at 545 Young Avenue in Halifax, Nova Scotia; - d. responding to information requests from the Proposal Trustee in a timely fashion; - e. submitting disbursement requests (including supporting documentation) to the Proposal Trustee for review prior to any payments being made; - f. corresponding with Canada Revenue Agency to open a post-filing excise tax accounts for Ruby, BSL, 333 NSL and 455 NSL; - g. corresponding with Cox & Palmer regarding the collection of a corporate receivable; and - assisting the Proposal Trustee and its counsel with the SISP that is currently underway. - Based on the foregoing, the Caryi Group of Companies are acting in good faith and with due diligence.
+- b. corresponding with Halifax Regional Municipality and all stakeholders regarding the scaffolding erected at 5212 Sackville Street, Halifax, Nova Scotia, which is commonly known as the Tramway Building. - c. engaging, with the support of the affected Lenders, BMR Structural Engineering to review the exterior of the Tramway Building regarding the structural stability of the building per the requirement of Halifax Regional Municipality. - d. with the support of the affected Lenders, engaging Royal LePage Atlantic to list the residential property located at 545 Young Avenue in Halifax, Nova Scotia; - e. responding to information requests from the Proposal Trustee in a timely fashion; - f. submitting disbursement requests (including supporting documentation) to the Proposal Trustee for review prior to any payments being made; - g. corresponding with Canada Revenue Agency to open a post-filing excise tax accounts for Ruby, BSL, 333 NSL and 455 NSL; - h. corresponding with Cox & Palmer regarding the collection of a corporate receivable; and - i. assisting the Proposal Trustee and its counsel with reviewing and analyzing the bids received pursuant to the Sales and Investment Solicitation Process ("SISP"). - 21.
+Based on the foregoing, the Caryi Group of Companies are acting in good faith and with due diligence.